ATI0104/BP_ESP_CODE/web/README.md

   - bash ./init.sh
   - source venv/bin/activate
   - python3 web.py
-  - Now the backend is running
+  - The backend is running on the configured port
 - Inside the FE directory, run the following commands:
   - npm install
   - npm run dev or npm run build - npm run dev launches the application in debug mode, which means that you can access it on http://localhost:5173. npm run build compiles the application and you can find the files in the /dist directory.
 You need to serve these files using a web server like Nginx.